Ehsan Jami

-Ehsan Jami (born April 20, 1985) is an Iranian-born Iranian-Dutch politician, activist and author who co-founded the former Central Committee for Ex-Muslims.
-He was previously a member of the Dutch Labour Party (PvdA) before becoming active in the PVV founded by Geert Wilders.
+Ehsan Jami (born April 20, 1985) is an Iranian-born Dutch politician, activist and author who co-founded the former Central Committee for Ex-Muslims.
+He was previously a member of the Partij van de Arbeid (PvdA) before becoming active in the PVV founded by Geert Wilders.

 Early life

 Jami was born and raised on April 20, 1985, in Mashhad, Iran.
 His father is a doctor.
 His mother converted, later in her life, to Christianity.
 As son of a doctor, Jami enjoyed substantial privileges in Iran.
 In an interview, Jami stated: "My grandparents were Muslim, but my father was non-religious."
 Yet in a different interview made two years earlier, he had described his father as Muslim.
 Political engagement by Jami's father forced the family to leave the country.
 Together with his parents and his older sister, the then nine-year-old Jami arrived in the Netherlands in 1994, later obtaining Dutch nationality.